The US Army CID Report of Investigation of the Presidio Case

 The Narrative Table of Contents is significant in disclosing the CID’s investigation; its Report of Investigation format; and the evidentiary base, sources, and methods used.

 Captain Larry Adams-Thompson (redacted) then a United States Army Chaplain (thus plausibly ideologically religiously motivated) provided the initial allegation as the Applicant / Complainant that led the CID to investigate.
 On 12th August 1987, Captain Adams-Thompson alleged that his daughter Kinsey had seen LTC Dr Aquino and his wife Lilith at the PX post-office on the Presidio base, and was visibly frightened.
+He alleged that both LTC Dr Aquino and Lilith Aquino then got into a Red Isuzu car and left the alleged crime scene, which CID investigators later found the Aquinos never had as a registered car (CID Report, page 9), but which was a rental car (not confirmed in the CID Report to ever have been rented by them, but simply noted by the CID investigators, who ignore the plausibility here of Captain Adams-Thompson having memory errors - possibly due to either lying or making up the entire incident as a catalyst event to facilitate as Applicant ./ Complainant the CID’s formal investigation of LTC Dr Aquino as the Respondent).
 The following day, LTC Dr Aquino was identified in a photographic line-up.
 Subsequent photographic line-up identification was made on various dates in April 1989: a significant gap of 20 months (during which the Satanic Panic was growing as a moral panic on religious and social deviance).
+Further photograph / visual lineups used varied methods: some were contaminated by media coverage from high-profile television programs on the Satanic Panic broadcast by Geraldo Rivera and Oprah Winfrey that LTC Dr Aquino appeared on in his capacity as then High Priest of the Temple of Set.

 The Table of Contents of the Legal Review on CID Report page 15 is important in terms of scope; sources; methods; and evidentiary base.
 As this is a CID internal document it reflects the CID’s position; argumentation; and its careful selection of facts and evidence in order to build a dominant and convincing narrative.
 This is simply the realpolitik of what such a formal investigation does - especially when using a serious misconduct or a sexual misconduct playbook.